Contact tracing apps have a major design flaw

 Download rates matter because you need lots of other people to have the app on their phone to increase the chance that if you come into contact with someone who has the virus the system will be able to alert you of that fact.

-In broad terms, if you have 20% of the population as active app users then there is only a 4% chance of coming into contact with another app user (the maths is explained here).
+In broad terms, if you have 20% of the population as active app users then there is only a 4% chance of coming into contact with another app user (the math is explained here).
 Increase the download rate to 40% and you have a 16% chance of meeting another active app user.
 This also works on the assumption that users have the same app or different ones that can work together.

 Apps may not need high download rates to have some impact.
 A second report from the Oxford researchers suggested that a well-staffed contact-tracing system that included digital as well as manual notifications could reduce infections by 4%-12% and deaths by 2%-15% if just 15% of the population used the app.